 Do we need to be reminded that adverse reactions to drugs, and drug-drug interactions, are among the leading causes of hospital admissions and deaths (29-33)?

 ‘When a stupid man is doing something he is ashamed of, he always declares that it is his duty.’

-I expect you can translate that into ‘guideline-speak’ yourself.
+I expect my readers can translate that into ‘guideline-speak’.